The School of Modern Languages and Cultures

 The School comprises the following departments:

 The School is one of the largest sections of the University.
-There are 45 full-time research-active staff, about 55 teaching fellows and part-time language specialists, and 10 support staff.
-In total at any one time there are approximately 1000 students taking courses in the School, about 600 of them studying for the BA in Modern Languages and Cultures.
+There are 48 full-time research-active staff, about 55 teaching fellows and part-time language specialists, and 10 support staff.
+In total at any one time there are approximately 1000 undergraduate students taking courses in the School, about 600 of them studying for the BA in Modern Languages and Cultures.